markusthilo/FallbackImager/README.md

 ### EwfImager

-This is a conveniant interface for *ewfacquire* and *ewfverify*.
+This is a conveniant interface for *ewfacquire* from libewf.
 This module is not available on Windows.

-### EwfVerify
+### EwfChecker

-The module simply uses *ewfverify* and is not available on Windows.
+The module simply uses *ewfinfo*. *ewfexport* and *ewfewfverify* to check an EWF/E01 image file.
+It is used by EwfImager.
+This is not available on Windows.

 ### OscdImager
 The module uses *oscdimg.exe* (from the Windows ADK Package) to generate an ISO file (UDF file system).
 Obviously this module is only available on Windows.